menandmice/micetro_docs/guides/implementation/xdns_redundancy_groups.rst

 |
 xDNS Profiles
 -------------

-xDNS Profiles group together two or more DNS services which are designated to share the the authority of a list of zones.
-Changes made both within and outside of Micetro are automatically synchronized across all DNS services included in the profile.
-In case of conflicts, Micetro will automatically attempt to resolve them using the conflict resolution strategy set by default in the profile.
+xDNS Profiles group together two or more DNS services that share the the authority of a list of zones.
+Any changes made to these zones, within or outside of Micetro, are automatically synchronized across all DNS services within the profile.
+In case of conflicts, Micetro has a built-in conflict resolution strategy to handle them.

 Creating/Modifying xDNS Profiles
 ---------------------------------
-To create or edit an xDNS profile, you must have administrative access within Micetro to the DNS Services you wish to add.
+To create or edit an xDNS profile, you must have administrative access within Micetro to the DNS Services you want to include.

 * To **create** a new profile, click :guilabel:`Create Profile` in the lower-rigt corner of the xDNS Profiles list.
 * To **edit** a profile, select the relevant profile, and then select :guilabel:`Edit profile` on the **Row menu (...)**.
 You can also double-click the profile.

 Each profile has the following properties:

-* **Name**: Must be unique among the xDNS profiles in the system.
+* **Name**: A unique identifier for the profile.

 * **Description**: An optional field to describe the purpose of the xDNS profile.